Nondeterministic Finite Transducers¶

 -

-State insert_word(State source, const Word &word, State target)¶
+State insert_word(State source, const Word &word, State target)

 Inserts a

-.Creates new states along the path of the
+wordinto the NFT from a source statesourceto a target statetarget.Creates new states along the path of the

-.If the length of
+word.If the length of

 source – The source state where the word begins.

-must already exist.word – The nonempty word to be inserted into the NFA.
+sourcemust already exist.word – The nonempty word to be inserted into the NFA.

 target – The target state where the word ends.

-must already exist.
+targetmust already exist.

 - Returns: